 Important Information for Visitors

-- Visitors must sign in at the nurses’ station on the patient’s floor before visiting the patient.
+- Visitors must sign in at the nurse’s desk.

 Visiting specific patients or care areas:

-- Outpatient: Patients requiring assistance for a clinic visit or procedure are permitted to have one accompanying support person.
+- Outpatient: Patients are permitted to have one support person with them.

-- Behavioral Health: Visitors must schedule visits in advance.
-Visitors will be screened, including temperature check, and must show a picture ID.
+- Behavioral Health: Visitors must schedule a visit in advance.
+Visitors must show an ID and will be screened prior to visiting.

-Thank you for your patience and understanding as we work to help keep everyone safe.
+Thank you for your patience and cooperation as we work to help keep everyone safe.

 Learn more about what we are doing to deliver quality care safely and ensure that you are Safe with Us.